osherjacobs/LabWork_Findings/vector_curpipe_nxc.md

 After the first cloud lookup resolves to "unknown/clean" (not blocked), the local cache retains that verdict.
 Subsequent runs with the same hash complete without a cloud hold.
 No alert fires on repeated execution.

 This is not a permanent evasion — it is a verdict cache artifact.
-The binary will eventually be classified if samples accumulate in the Microsoft corpus. `SubmitSamplesConsent: 0` suppresses auto-submission in this lab, which extends the window indefinitely.
-In a production environment with auto-submit enabled, the window closes faster.
+The binary will eventually be classified if samples accumulate in the Microsoft corpus. `SubmitSamplesConsent: 0` in this lab suppresses automatic submission entirely, which is a non-default configuration — standard Defender installations default to `1` (send safe samples automatically) or higher.
+In a default or hardened enterprise configuration, samples submit without prompting and the cloud verdict arrives faster, narrowing the window compared to what was observed here.

 When the window does close — when a hash is classified and quarantined — a fresh ConfuserEx compile resets it.
 Each obfuscation pass produces a new hash, a new first-seen event, and a new execution window.
 The cost of resetting is one recompile.